shanep-cs2/lesson22/README.md

 In your starter code you will see a file named **MyBinarySearch.java**.
 You job is to implement the interface BinarySearch.
 You **MUST** use recursion to solve this problem.
-The list that is given to you will always be sorted, but duplicates are allowed.!
+The list that is given to you will always be sorted, but duplicates are allowed!
+For a list with duplicates you should return the first instance that you find.

 The algorithm begins by choosing an index midway between the lower and upper bounds.

 - If target == nums.get(index) return index
 - If lower == upper, return lower if target == nums.get(lower) else -1 to indicate not found
 - Otherwise call the function recursively on half the List parameter:
-  - If integers.get(index) < target, search the List from index to upper
+  - If target < numbers.get(index), search the List from lower to index-1
-  - If integers.get(index) > target, search the List from lower to index
+  - If target > numbers.get(index), search the List from index+1 to upper

 ## Task 2 - Add stats